Common Character Concerns: Are You Fit to Admit?

-- Criminal Offenses - while a single marijuana possession charge back in college may easily be overcome, a pattern of criminal misconduct, or very serious offenses involving dishonesty or violence, arouse greater concern.
+- Criminal Offenses - a single marijuana possession charge back in college won't preclude your admission.
+But multiple crimes, or very serious offenses involving dishonesty or violence, may raise concerns about your respect for the law itself.
 This is particularly true if the pattern continues into law school or beyond, as this will belie evidence of rehabilitation;

 - Financial Irresponsibility - like criminal misconduct, a person with a history of eluding creditors or a failure to pay taxes shows a certain disregard for his legal obligations.
 This is even true of those with numerous unpaid parking tickets or a range of other debts.
 Because respect for the law is important in practicing law, it is likewise important to the Character Committee.
 Financial instability, including credit problems and prior bankruptcies, also raises concerns that, as a lawyer, the individual may present greater risks when dealing with a client's money or charging for time spent on a case;